ivanreeve/server-side-smpaddon/README.md

 # Bedrock SMP Server Resource and Behavior Packs

-This repository contains the source code of the shop I made using the official scripting API of Minecraft: Bedrock Edition.
+This repository contains the source code of the shop I made using Minecraft: Bedrock Edition Official Scripting API.

 ## Screenshots